 Video by Courtney Stith

-Aside from ripple effects from news events like coronavirus, Joy expects that the market could remain relatively calm ahead.
+Aside from ripple effects from news events like coronavirus, Joy told Grow in January that he expects the market could remain relatively calm ahead.
 That's because the pace of economic growth is "pretty steady" at about 2%, the job market is "relatively stable," and the Federal Reserve has stated that they intend to stay on hold with interest rates indefinitely.

 "Typically with presidential elections, the market really starts to focus on them a couple months beforehand," Willie Delwiche, investment strategist at Baird, told Grow in November.